Learn What a Bond Coupon Is and Why It Is Called That

 For first time bond investors, it is not uncommon to hear your broker or other investors refer to the the interest income you receive as a "bond coupon".
 For example, a $100,000 bond that pays 5% interest, or $5,000 per annum, would be said to have a "5% coupon".

 For those who are new or inexperienced and don’t know much about the history of the stock market or the bond market, this may seem confusing and a bit odd.

 There's actually an interesting story behind the terminology employed; why the phrase "bond coupon" has survived into the 21st century.

 In the days before computers automated and simplified much of the financial world, investors who bought bonds were given physical, engraved certificates; beautiful works of art that often involved commissioning talented engravers and artists to incorporate aspects of the firm's history or operations into the imagery.

 He or she would then go lock those bond certificates in a safe deposit box or otherwise secure them some place where they couldn't be stolen or discovered.
 It was vitally important to keep the bonds safe from the outside world because the bond certificate served as proof that the investor had lent money to the bond issuer; that they were entitled to receive their principal plus interest.

 Attached to each of those engraved bonds was a series of bond coupons.

 Each bond coupon had a date on it.
 Twice a year (as is customary in the United States as most bonds in this country have historically paid interest semi-annually), when the interest was due on the bond, the investor would go down to the bank, open the safe deposit box, and physically clip the appropriate bond coupon with the current date.

-He or she would take the coupon and deposit it, just like cash, into their bank account or mail it in to the company to get a check, depending upon the terms and the circumstances.
+He or she would take the coupon and deposit it, just like cash, into their bank account or mail it into the company to get a check, depending on the terms and the circumstances.